 Your content must be based on thorough research and invaluable insight.
 With that information, you can easily answer every question that is entered into your website’s search queries.

 To ensure that you have the right content for your SEO campaign, check whether:

-- If you have unique or valuable ideas or offers, accentuate them. – What does your business do differently from your competitors?
+- If you have unique or valuable ideas or offers, emphasize them.
+What does your business do differently from your competitors?
 How do you serve your clients differently?
-These are questions that need to be answered clearly and concisely so that your customers better understand what you do and can make an informed choice..
+These are questions that need to be answered clearly and concisely so that your customers better understand what you do and can make an informed choice.

-- Solve problems with your content. – Your content should address or solve your customers’ problems. r.
+- Solve problems with your content.
+Your content should address or solve your customers’ problems.
 There’s no point in creating content that has no value to your target customers.